 - Morning Reports

 Every Thursday morning from 10 am – 12 pm, the family medicine residents have protected time with the Program Director.
 The residents present cases from their rotations experience and prepare presentations.
 The journal club is scheduled for the 3rd Thursday of each month.
 A variety of topics for each journal club are encouraged to reflect the interests of the faculty.
 Each article is assigned to one resident.
 The resident is responsible for presenting the article and reviewing the pertinent points, the merits and problems with the article, and resident assignment is handled through the sponsoring faculty member.

 BMC Family Medicine Residency Program will offer residents the opportunity to participate in scholarly activity.
 Residents are required to attend regularly scheduled evidence-based medicine lectures, which will equip residents with the skills necessary to complete research clinical and non-clinical research projects.
 Every Friday afternoon from 12 – 4 pm, the family medicine residents have protected academic time.
+Pharmacist lectures are the 1st Friday of every other month from 8 – 9 am.
 Additional lectures can be scheduled during the training.

 Meet our Family Medicine Program Team